Iam-AbdulSamad/EvaluX_Prototype/README.md

 1. **For Learners (B2C)**:
    - Get **real feedback** on projects.
    - Receive **verified certificates** to boost credibility.
-   - Improve skills with personalized suggestions.
+   - Improve skills with personalised suggestions.

 2. **For Course Platforms (B2B)**:
    - **Automate** the validation of learner projects.